Most Gun-Friendly States in 2024

 #4 Montana

-Montana does have Use of Force policies where a citizen can be protected from prosecution when using deadly force[98] to protect themselves, so long as a reasonable person would believe it necessary.
-This statute also applies to stopping those committing a forceable felony.
+Montana does have Use of Force policies where a citizen can be protected from prosecution when using deadly force[95] to protect themselves, so long as a reasonable person would believe it necessary.
+This statute also applies to stopping those from committing a felony.

 Governor Greg Gianforte[96] is about as pro-2A as one can ask for, as seen in his statements to Merrick Garland over Federal enforcement of certain anti-2A laws.